“Never be bullied into silence. Never allow yourself to be made a victim. Accept no one’s definition of your life; define yourself.” — Robert Frost

 We are all strongly interdependent and if the “dream” in whatever entity resonates as a ripple effect across the generations, like the waves are coming and going but (!) always coming in terms of new energy, “We” may create a movement eventually which breaks the obstacles for Peace and stability, the obstacles to reduce poverty and keep the ingredients to protect this small planet against climate changes and other disruptions of various nature.

 We dream of things that never were and say: “Why not?”, reflects a shift in perception so to say.
 A shift in thinking where new and better options are explored, new ways discovered.
-Where the creativity from the left brain takes over the reactive activity from the right brain, the last where those activities are not balanced in the actions of people.
+Where the creativity from the right part of the brain takes over the reactive activity from the left side of the brain, the last where those activities are not balanced in the actions of people.
 Actions which are not right and call for change.
+Actions which require passion and creative thought for peace and development.

 Where conscious activities take over the activities from the mind, as it is not the mind which dictates the outcome of the future, the first determines then the outcome of our common activities.